-- Description: An introduction to the science of global warming/climate change, meant to assist students in processing issues that often appear in the news and public debates.
-The course is meant for any STEM student with basic math preparation, not assuming prior science courses.
+- Description: An introduction to the science of global warming/climate change meant to assist students in understanding issues that appear in the news and public debates.
+The course is meant for STEM students with basic math preparation, not assuming prior science courses.
 Topics include the greenhouse effect and consequences of the rise of greenhouse gasses, including sea level rise, ocean acidification, heat waves, droughts, glacier melting, forest fires, expected changes to hurricanes, and more.
-The scientific basis for each subject will be covered, and every class will involve a hands-on analysis of observations, climate models, and climate feedbacks, using guided work with python Jupyter notebooks.
-Throughout, an ability to critically evaluate observations, predictions, and risks will be developed. - Requirements: In-class participation required.
-Students are asked to complete two assignments for each class: (1) a Jupyter-notebook-based workshop, (2) a one-page report addressed to the president's science adviser, explaining the problem, motivation, methods, the science results based on the class and workshop outcome and the implications.
-You need to address all guiding questions while maintaining a coherent overall structure.
-Detailed guidelines here.
-Each student will serve as a coach in at least one workshop, helping other students after being prepared by the teaching staff the week before.
-Each group of coaches will also prepare a two-slide presentation for a special course session on critically reading popular press articles about climate change and another such presentation for the last class on the interface between climate change science and policy.
-Grading: HW, including workshop, essays, and group presentations: 75% (the lowest weekly grade will be dropped, the presentations cannot be dropped); coaching: 10%, participation: 15%.
-The course may be taken pass/fail only in unusual circumstances and with instructor approval during the first week of classes.
+An ability to critically evaluate observations, predictions, and risks will be developed throughout.
+The scientific basis for each subject will be covered, and students will be guided in a hands-on, in-class quantitative analysis of climate observations, models, and feedbacks using provided Python Jupyter notebooks. - Requirements: In-class participation is required.
+There are two assignments per class: (1) a Jupyter-notebook-based workshop, (2) a one-page report addressed to the president's science adviser, explaining the problem, motivation, methods, the science results and the implications, based on the class and workshop.
+Address all guiding questions while maintaining a coherent structure.
+No more than one page, not including the 250 words summary from chatGPT, 12 pt, single spacing (detailed guidelines).
+Each student will serve as a coach in at least one class, helping other students after being prepared by the teaching staff the week before.
+Each group of coaches will also prepare three-slide presentations for two discussion classes on critically reading popular press and for the last class on the climate change science and policy. - Grading: HW, including workshop, essays, and group presentations: 75% (the lowest weekly grade-essay+notebook-will be dropped, the presentation class assignments cannot be dropped); coaching: 10%, participation: 15%.
+The course may not be taken as pass/fail.
 Jupyter notebook and one-page report should be submitted via Gradescope as two separate PDFs by 2 pm on Wednesday a week after being assigned.
-You need to check the posted grades and come to Eli's office hours within seven days from the release of grades if you see a problem.
-Please approach (visit) Eli rather than the TFs with any issue related to grading.
+Students may miss one class, not including one of the two discussion classes.
+Late arrival(s) count as missed classes and affect the course grade.
+Each student is allowed two up to 48-hour late submissions during the semester in addition to the drop HW implied by the grading scheme.
+Regrading: Please come to Eli's office hours within seven days of the release of grades if you notice an issue.
+For any grading-related concerns, please speak to Eli in person during office hours rather than emailing him or contacting the TFs.